Sophrinix/Crank-Start/notes.md

   -user globe is positioned weirdly
   -img urls went away
-  -project theme needs nearly total overhaul
+  -project theme needs nearly total overhaul -updateInputText function in demo log in needs to be changed

   - how to avoid making queries every time page is loaded